FullStackWithLawrence/aws-openai/doc/TERRAFORM.md

-# Getting Started With AWS and Terraform
+# Getting Started With Terraform For AWS

+This document describes how to deploy a [AWS Rekognition Service](https://aws.amazon.com/rekognition/) using a combination of AWS resources.

 This is a [Terraform](https://www.terraform.io/) based installation methodology that reliably automates the complete build, management and destruction processes of all resources.
 [Terraform](https://www.terraform.io/) is an [infrastructure-as-code](https://en.wikipedia.org/wiki/Infrastructure_as_code) command line tool that will create and configure all of the approximately two dozen software and cloud infrastructure resources that are needed for running the service on AWS infrastructure.
 These Terraform scripts will install and configure all cloud infrastructure resources and system software on which the service depends.
 This process will take around 2 minutes to complete and will generate copious amounts of console output.

-Terraform depends on the following resources:
+The service stack consists of the following:

-- [AWS S3 bucket](https://aws.amazon.com/s3/) for managing Terraform state
+- a AWS S3 bucket and DynamoDB table for managing Terraform state
+- [AWS S3 bucket](https://aws.amazon.com/s3/) for storing train and test image sets.
-- [DynamoDB Table](https://aws.amazon.com/dynamodb/) for managing Terraform locks
+- [DynamoDB Table](https://aws.amazon.com/dynamodb/) for persisting Rekognition service results
 - [AWS IAM Role](https://aws.amazon.com/iam/) for managing service-level role-based security for this service

 **WARNINGS**:

-**1. Terraform will create many AWS resources in other parts of your AWS account including API Gateway, IAM, DynamoDB, CloudWatch and Lambda.
-You should not directly modify any of these resources, as this could lead to unintended consequences in the safe operation of your microservice.**
+**1. This Terraform project will create many AWS resources in other parts of your AWS account including S3, API Gateway, IAM, Rekognition, DynamoDB, CloudWatch and Lambda.
+You should not directly modify any of these resources, as this could lead to unintended consequences in the safe operation of your Kubernetes cluster up to and including permanent loss of access to the cluster itself.**

 **2. Terraform is a memory intensive application.
 For best results you should run this on a computer with at least 4Gib of free memory.**

 ## I. Installation Prerequisites

-For Linux & macOS operating systems.
+Quickstart for Linux & macOS operating systems.

-**Prerequisite:** An [AWS IAM User](https://aws.amazon.com/iam/) with administrator privileges, access key and secret key.
+**Prerequisite:** Obtain an [AWS IAM User](https://aws.amazon.com/iam/) with administrator privileges, access key and secret key.

 Ensure that your environment includes the latest stable releases of the following software packages: